About Padmanabhapuram Palace

 Exact Date of its Construction: A Shrouded Mystery

-Though the exact date as to when the fort was constructed is shrouded in
+Though the exact date as to when the Padmanabhapuram Palace was constructed is shrouded in

-mystery, it is believed the fort was built in 1601 A.D.
+mystery, it is believed that it was built in 1601 A.D.
 Originally it was

 constructed with mud in the 14th century and was named Darpakulangara

-Palace.However, it was Marthanda Varma who reconstructed the palace with
+Palace.However, it was Marthanda Varma who reconstructed the Padmanabhapuram Palace with

 granite structures.